-"Discrimination" seems to be an increasingly meaningless word.
-Treating people differently based on their superficial traits is bullshit and you're a terrible person if you do it, but people now use the word to cover non-superficial traits as well, such as religion.
-A person's religion is their choice and far from a morally irrelevant choice at that.
-Since religions make claims about how people should act, it's obvious that one religion can be morally better than another.
-And of course treating everyone "equally" is actually wrong if they're morally different.
-(Instead, we should treat everyone "according to the same rules".)
-So actually, it's not just acceptable but can even be admirable to refuse to do business with someone based on their religion, if you believe their religion is morally repulsive.
+"Discrimination" is a word often defined in such a broad way that it isn't necessarily bad.
+Treating people differently based on a superficial trait is bullshit, but some people use the word to cover non-superficial traits too, such as religion.
+A person's religion is not only a choice, it's anything but an amoral choice.
+Since religions make claims about how people should act, obviously one religion can be morally better than another.
+And treating everyone "equally" is actually wrong if they're morally different.
+(Instead, we should treat everyone according to the same rules.)
+So actually, it's not just acceptable but can even be admirable to refuse to do business with someone based on their religion, if their religion is morally repulsive.